glynthomas/b2/README.md

 the original development of the web UI b2 box to moved focus to tagging & streaming youtube video music

-then seemingly entered a world of experimental features;
+then seemingly entered a world of many experimental features;

 accommodating USB sticks loading music, indexing, bulk uploading, photo viewer and other non core features ...